-If your application is successful, you’ll receive a ‘Letter of Offer’ which you should read carefully before signing and sending it back to the university to confirm your acceptance.
+You will receive a letter of offer’ if your application is successful, which you should read carefully before signing and return it to the university in order to confirm your acceptance.

-- Evidence of funds to support your study.
+- Proof of funds for your stay abroad

 Below is the list of student visa requirements;